 What is a Baseboard Radiator?

-These short and compact water heaters are affordable and offer several other benefits, making them a good all-around option for home heating.
+A baseboard radiator is a short and compact water heater that is affordable and offers several other benefits, making them a good all-around option for home heating units.

 Space Saving Design